fully-forged/fully-forged.github.io/_posts/2016-01-22-monitoring-an-external-tcp-service-in-elixir.md

 At this point, the `HSC` worker has very limited usefulness: we need to tackle the idea of retries.
 For starters, we'll focus on retrying the initial connection attempt.

-# Step 3: Retrying the initial connection attempt
+# Step 3: retrying the initial connection attempt

 As our external service can be unavailable at application boot time, we need to think about how to reconnect.